 TITLE = $texts$ Title for the axis.
 TPOSITION = string Controls whether the title is placed in the tokens middle or at the end of the axis.
 TDIRECTION = string Controls whether the title is written tokens parallel or perpendicular to the axis.
 LOWER = scalars Lower bound for axis.
 UPPER = scalars Upper bound for axis.
 MARKS = scalars or variates Distance between each tick mark (scalar) or positions of the marks along the axis (variate).
 MPOSITION = string tokens Controls the positioning of the tick marks, which can be drawn on the inside or the outside of the axis, or can be drawn across the axis.
 Setting MPOSITION= will switch off any tick marks.
 LABELS= texts or variates Supplies labels to print at each major tick mark.
 Setting LABELS= will switch off any labels previously specified.
 LPOSITION = string tokens Position of the axis labels (inside, outside).
 Setting LPOSITION= will switch off any labels.
 LDIRECTION = string tokens Direction of the axis labels (parallel, perpendicular).
 Setting LDIRECTION= will switch off any labels.
 LROTATION = scalars Specifies the direction of the labels, as a or variates rotation in degrees from the horizontal (i.e. parallel) direction.
-If LROTATION is specified, any setting of LDIRECTION is 1 ignored.
-NSUBTICKS = scalars Number of subticks per interval (ignored if MARKS is a variate).
-XORIGIN = scalars YAXIS, ZAXIS only Position on x-axis at which the axis is drawn.
-YORIGIN = scalars XAXIS, ZAXIS only Position on y-axis at which the axis is drawn.
+If LROTATION is specified any setting of LDIRECTION is ignored NSUBTICKS = scalars Number of subticks per interval (ignored if MARKS is a variate).
+XORIGIN = scalars YAXIS, Position on x-axis at which the axis is drawn.
+ZAXIS only YORIGIN = scalars XAXIS, ZAXIS only Position on y-axis at which the axis is drawn.
 ZORIGIN = scalars XAXIS, YAXIS only Position on z-axis at which the axis is drawn.
 PENTITLE = scalars Pen to use to write the axis title.
+PENLABELS = scalars Pen to use to draw the axis.

-ARROWHEAD $= string$ Specifies whether the axis should have an tokens arrowhead (include, omit).
+ARROWHEAD = string Specifies whether the axis should have an tokens arrowhead (include, omit).
 ACTION = string Specifies whether to display or hide the axis tokens (display, hide).
-TRANSFORM $= string$ Transformed scale for the axis (identity, token log, log10, logit, probit, cloglog, square, exp, exp10, ilogit, iprobit, icloglog, root).
+TRANSFORM = string Transformed scale for the axis (identity, token log, log10, logit, probit, cloglog, square, exp, exp10, ilogit, iprobit, icloglog, root).
 The tick marks are still defined and labelled according to the original scale, but their physical positions on the graph are transformed.
 Default identity.
-LINKED = scalars Linked axis whose definitions should be used for this axis in 2-dimensional graphs.
+LINKED = $scalars$ Linked axis whose definitions should be used for this axis in 2-dimensional graphs.
 MLOWER% = scalars Controls the size of the lower margin, expressed as a percentage of the range of data values.
 For example, for XAXIS, MLOWER% controls the size of margin (expressed as a percentage of the range of the x-values) that is provided between the lower value of the axis and the smallest x-value, if the lower axis value is not set explicitly by LOWER.
-MUPPER% = scalars Controls the size of the upper margin, expressed as a percentage of the range of data values.
-DECIMALS = scalars Controls the number of decimal places to use or variates for numbers printed at the marks.
-DREPRESENTATION = Controls the format to use for dates and scalars or variates times printed at the marks.
-(See the PRINT directive for details).
-VREPRESENTATION = Format to use for numbers printed at the scalars or variates marks (decimal, engineering, scientific).
+MUPPER® = scalars Controls the size of the upper margin, dete velues DECIMALS - sealars Controls the number of desimal places to use DECIMALS - scalars for numbers printed at the marks Controls the format to use for dates and sealars or variates times printed at the marks (See the DDINT scalars of variales directive for details) VREPRESENTATION - Format to use for numbers printed at the scalars or variates marks (decimal engineering sectors of variates scientific).
 Default decimal.
-XOMETHOD = string YAXIS, Method to set the position of the origin on tokens ZAXIS only the x-axis if not set explicitly by XORIGIN (upper, lower, center, centre).
-YOMETHOD = string XAXIS, Method to set the position of the origin on tokens ZAXIS only the y-axis if not set explicitly by YORIGIN (upper, lower, center, centre).
+XOMETHOD = string YAXIS.
+Method to set the position of the origin on tokens ZAXIS only the x-axis if not set explicitly by XORIGIN 2 (upper, lower, center, centre).
+YOMETHOD = string XAXIS, Method to set the position of the origin on tokens ZAXIS only the y-axis if not set explicitly by YORIGIN 2 (upper, lower, center, centre).